freenas/freenas-docs/userguide/services.rst

 #endif freenas

 Windows automatically caches file sharing information.
-If changes are made to an SMB share or to the permissions of a volume/dataset being shared by SMB and the share becomes inaccessible, try logging out and back into the Windows system.
+If changes are made to an SMB share or to the permissions of a pool or dataset being shared by SMB and the share becomes inaccessible, log out and back into the Windows system.
 Alternately, users can type :command:`net use /delete` from the command line to clear their SMB sessions.